 People believe so because they think that by starting something new on this day they are taking the blessings of these two deities.
 As Lord Ganesha is always worshiped by Hindus whenever they start something new Ganesh puja is a must thing which they do and goddess Laxmi is well known for wealth and prosperity among the Hindu community people.
 Tasty and delicious sweets are made in homes on this day.
 Children and in some families elders also like to burn firecrackers with their families which results in air pollution the next day.
 This festival mainly falls either at the end of October month or at the start of November month.

 Relation with History

 When the feeling of insecurity came to her mind she took two blank promises from his.
-In the first promise, she asked for the crown of a king for his own son Bharat and in order, to the next promise, she asked for exile lord Rama from home for 14 years.
-Lord Rama agreed to all the orders given by his father but when he was exiled from home his father died in shock of all this incident and injustice that happen to his most lovable son.
+In the first promise, she asked for the crown of a king for his own son Bharat and in order, for the next promise, she asked exile lord Rama from home for 14 years.
+Lord Rama agreed to all the orders given by his father but when he was exiled from home his father died in shock at all this incident and injustice that happened to his most lovable son.
 There in the jungle, he fought with Ravana to release his wife from the imprisonment of evil Ravana.

 How do People Celebrate?

 Diwali Essay, Diwali is celebrated with complete joy and happiness across India.
 People decorate their houses with candles, earthen mud lamps, colorful mercury lights, flowers, and other items of decorations.
 People visit their family or friends and exchange gift items.
 They wish each other ‘Happy Diwali’ or ‘Shubh Deepavali’ in the Hindi language.
 Worshipping of Lord Ganesha and Goddess Laxmi is done on the eve of Diwali after that prasad of Diwali puja is distributed among family members, friends, and neighbors.